 A transcript of Episode 202 of UX Podcast.
 James Royal-Lawson and Lisa Welchman talk to Jorge Arango discuss concepts from the physical world of architecture and buildings and apply them to the world of digital design.

 JAMES: You’re listening to UXPodcast coming to you from Stockholm, Sweden and Baltimore in the USA.
-We’re are your host James Royal-Lawson…
+We’re are your hosts James Royal-Lawson…

 LISA: And Lisa Welchman.